-Before installation on overhead lines, quality of polymeric insulators must be approved through full design and type testing.
+Before installation on overhead lines, the quality of polymeric insulators must be approved through full design and type testing.
 Subsequently, manufacturers are responsible for performing sample and routine tests.
-Moreover, in many cases, users also demand special acceptance tests.
+These days, many users also demand special acceptance tests.

-This edited paper, contributed to INMR by Jan Lachman and colleagues at EGU HV Laboratory, discusses key learning points from design and type testing these insulators over a period of 25 years.
+This edited 2019 contribution to INMR by EGU HV Laboratory in the Czech Republic looked at key lessons based on 25 years of design and type testing these insulators.
 For example, long-term testing has shown that failures of polymeric insulators occur mostly during interface testing.
-Indeed, while the current IEC 62217 standard dealing with polymeric insulators specifies tests on interfaces to verify quality, experience has shown that composite insulators with poor housing adhesion sometimes still pass.
-For that reason, IEC 62217 is now under revision by IEC TC 36 / MT 19 with the goal of stricter criteria to increase capability of detecting defective insulators through interface testing.
+Indeed, while the current IEC 62217 standard dealing with polymeric insulators specifies tests on interfaces to verify quality, experience has shown that composite insulators with poor housing adhesion sometimes pass.
+For that reason, IEC 62217 has been under revision with the goal of stricter criteria to improve detection of defective insulators through interface testing.

 In 1995, polymeric long-rod insulators from 6 manufacturers were installed on the same 110 kV line in the Czech Republic.
 Fig. 1 shows the appearance of one of these insulators, with a silicone rubber housing, as revealed during inspections conducted in 2000 and 2006.
 All insulators evaluated during these inspections were in good to excellent condition with respect to electrical and mechanical properties, although some color change, chalking, minor surface cracking and decrease in hydrophobicity were recorded.